Water Cooler Broadmeadows

 We drink water every day.
 Not because we like it so much, but because we need it.
 Water drinking from a Water Cooler Broadmeadows is essential for proper fluid balance, can reduce headaches, provide more energy and provide radiant skin.
 Enough reasons to keep us in line with the directive of 8 glasses of water a day.
 If this recommendation is correct at least.
 According to Lawrence E. Armstrong, Ph.
 D. We must question our professor at the University of Connecticut and director of UCONN's Human Performance Lab.
 Drinking plenty of water, give the body what it needs.

 Everybody is different

-How much water you need differs according to Lawrence per person.
+How much water from a Water Cooler Broadmeadows you need differs according to Lawrence per person.
 It depends on many factors, such as age, body weight, physical activity, food consumption and air temperature.
 Someone who often sports (because of loss of fluid) naturally needs more water than someone who moves little.
 A one size fits all directive therefore does not exist.
 Everyone has their own guideline, and you can find them on the basis of 3 simple checks.

 Do not forget to like our Face book page, so you never miss anything.

 It is a fact that most of us are consistently a little dehydrated.
 Although we often do not realize that.
 To ensure that you are well hydrated, you need to keep an eye on 3 things: feeling thirsty, the color of your urine and change in body weight.